 If you are on voluntary military leave of 31 days or less, you pay only the employee share of the premium to continue Family coverage.
+If you are on voluntary military leave that is longer than 31 days, you pay both the employer and employee share to continue Family coverage.
 If you are a member of an Armed Forces Reserve or a National Guard Unit called to active duty by a declaration of the President of the United States or an Act of Congress, your covered dependents will be eligible for up to 12 months of Family coverage at no cost to you.
 You must have had Family coverage for at least 30 days before your activation.
+If the active duty continues beyond 12 months, you must pay both the employer and employee shares of the premium to continue Family coverage.